RVgo4it/mmsgate/README.md

 ```
 docker exec -it mmsgate sudo nano /etc/flexisip/mmsgate.conf
 ```
-For PJSIP logs, in the [sip] section, set option siploglevel to level 5 for the highest.
-Also set siplogfile to /tmp/sip.log.
+For PJSIP logs, in the "[sip]" section, set option "siploglevel" to level "5" for the highest.
+Also set "siplogfile" to "/tmp/sip.log".

 Once back at a command prompt, restart the MMSGate script using this command:
 ```